Kenelm Digby

 Sir Kenelm Digby (11 July 1603 – 11 June 1665) was an English courtier and diplomat.
-He was also a highly reputed natural philosopher, astrologer and known as a leading Roman Catholic intellectual and Blackloist.
+He was also a highly reputed natural philosopher, astrologer and known as a leading Catholic intellectual and Blackloist.
 For his versatility, he is described in John Pointer's Oxoniensis Academia (1749) as the "Magazine of all Arts and Sciences, or (as one stiles him) the Ornament of this Nation".

 Early life and education

 Digby was born at Gayhurst, Buckinghamshire, England.
 He was of landed gentry stock, but his family's Roman Catholicism impeded his career.
 His father, Sir Everard, was executed in 1606 for his part in the Gunpowder Plot.
 Kenelm was sufficiently in favour with James I to be proposed as a member of Edmund Bolton's projected Royal Academy (with George Chapman, Michael Drayton, Ben Jonson, John Selden and Sir Henry Wotton).
 His mother was Mary, daughter of William Mushlo.
 His uncle, John Digby, was the first Earl of Bristol.

 He went to Gloucester Hall, Oxford, in 1618, where he was taught by Thomas Allen, but left without taking a degree.
 In time Allen bequeathed to Digby his library, and the latter donated it to the Bodleian.